garylirocks/quickrefs/microsoft-entra-id.markdown

 ### API Permissions

-AAD implements the OAuth 2.0.
+Entra implements the OAuth 2.0.
 Web-hosted resources can define a set of permissions that you use to implement functionality in smaller chunks, eg. Microsoft Graph has defined permissions like `User.ReadWrite.All`, `Mail.Read`

 Permissions of all Microsoft IdP integrated API apps in your tenant can be requested here, it could be a Microsoft API, or your own app that exposes API scopes, each app would have a unique Application ID URI, for example: